-The Rook can move side to side, forward or backward all the
+The Rook may move side to side, forward or backward all the

-Move your pawn 2 spaces forward passing an opponents pawn.
-Your opponent is then allowed to recapture your pawn on the next move.
+Move own pawn 2 spaces forward passing your opponents pawn.
+Your opponent then has the option to capture your pawn on the next move.

 In the above example black just pushed a pawn 2 spaces forward past white's pawn line of attack.
 On White's next move it recaptures the pawn.

-Move a pawn all the way across the chess board to the other side and you can promote it to either a Queen, Rook, Knight or Bishop.
+Move a pawn all the way across the chess board to the other side and you may promote it to either a Queen, Rook, Knight or Bishop.

 In the above example the white king just castled.

 Check is when your piece is attacking your opponents King.
 In the above example the White Bishop has the Black King in Check.

 Checkmate is when you put the King in Check and he cannot block, capture or escape.
 In the above example Black has checkmated the White King.